IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 ## 2.4.
 Postprocessing

-Postprocessing of the corrected halfmaps is not implimented in single particle spIsoNet.
-Please use your favourate software package for sharpening with the corrected half maps.
+Postprocessing of the corrected halfmaps is not implemented in spIsoNet.
+Please use your favorite software package (e.g., RELION) for sharpening with the corrected half maps.

 # 3. advanced topics